Describe something you taught to your friend/relative.: IELTS Speaking Cue Card

 What challenges did you face while teaching online?

-How did you assess your friend's learning progress?
+How did you motivate your friend/relative to learn?

 Band 6-7